RavenProject/ravenproject.github.io/_pages/assets.md

     </tr>
     <tr>
       <td>Asset Name</td>
       <td>The unique portion of the name must be at least 1 character.
 The full unique asset name takes the form [main or sub asset name]#[unique portion].
-This full name must be less than 32 characters.</td>
+This full name must be 30 or less characters.</td>
     </tr>
     <tr>
       <td>Ownership Asset</td>